textX/textX/docs/registration.md

   instance of `LanguageDesc` as the first parameter or providing separate parameters
 - `clear_language_registrations()` - deletes all languages registered
   programmatically.
-Note: languages registered through `setup.py` won't be removed
+Note: languages registered through `pyproject.toml` won't be removed
 - `metamodel_for_language(language_name, **kwargs)` - returns a meta-model for
   the given language name. `kwargs` are additional keyword arguments passed to meta-model factory callable, similarly to `metamodel_from_str/file`.